 Incorporating a Lithuanian private limited liability company (UAB) can be rewarding for small and medium businesses as it grants high profits with small incorporation requirements.
 For example, for a Lithuanian UAB the minimum share capital is approximately 2,500 euros, divided into shares with nominal value and non-transferable.
 The liability of its members is limited by their contribution to the company’s capital.
 The maximum number of shareholders allowed in a Lithuanian UAB is 249.
 The management is assured by the general meeting of the shareholders and a director appointed by it.
 The UAB can have an availability period, stated in the articles of association but it is not mandatory.

 A form of entity for major businesses is the public limited liability company, or the Lithuanian AB which requires a higher amount of money: close to 40,000 euros.
 In the Lithuanian AB there is no maximum number of shareholders.
 The shares of the public limited liability companies can be registered on the Stock Market.
 Just like in a private limited liability company, the liability of its members is limited by the contribution to the capital.
 Just like in the case of Cypriot businesses, the management is assured by the general meeting of the shareholders but is mandatory to also appoint a board of directors, in charge with taking the daily decisions.
+Our team of specialists in company formation in Lithuania can help you start any type of company in this country.

 The simplest form of Lithuanian business is the sole proprietorship which is formed by a single entrepreneur.
 The main advantages of the Lithuanian sole proprietorship are that it is not necessary to submit a minimum share capital and the whole profits can be claimed by the owner.
 The main disadvantage of incorporating a Lithuanian sole proprietorship is that the liability of the entity is owned by this investor so in case of bankruptcy, his/her assets can be claimed to cover the debts.